-- To provide the medical leadership of clinical and laboratory aspects of transfusion complying with current regulatory frameworks. - To work with clinical directorates to develop policies for the safe and effective use of blood products based on national guidance including evidence from audit and research. - To take part in the teaching and training of Transfusion Medicine to medical, nursing and scientific staff and to medical students. - To develop and maintain an active interest in patient blood management, including the use of point of care testing for haemoglobin concentration and haemostasis and alternatives to donor blood such as peri-operative cell salvage and pharmacological agents such as anti-fibrinolytics and intravenous iron and ensure that this is implemented. - To promote patient information and education on blood transfusion safety and the use of alternatives and patient consent. - To ensure that transfusion incidents and adverse events are investigated and reported and SHOT/SABRE as appropriate. - To monitor usage and wastage with reference to BSMS data and lead implementation of strategies to correct any outlying practice. - To participate actively, via the Hospital Transfusion Team (HTT) and the Hospital Transfusion Committee (HTC) in Clinical Governance via national, regional and hospital audits. - To be prepared to act as Chair for both the HTT and HTC meetings. - To attend regional and national transfusion meetings and take part in other activities related to continuing medical education for blood transfusion. - To participate in clinical research in transfusion medicine. - To ensure a funded minimum session in the job plan dedicated to the Transfusion Lead role. - To participate actively in Continuing Professional Development.
+- To provide the medical leadership of clinical and laboratory aspects of transfusion complying with current regulatory frameworks. - To work with clinical directorates to develop policies for the safe and effective use of blood components based on national guidance including evidence from audit and research. - To take part in the teaching and training of Transfusion Medicine to medical, nursing and scientific staff and to medical students. - To develop and maintain an active interest in PBM, including the use of: - a) Point of care testing for haemoglobin concentration and haemostasis - b) Alternatives to donor blood such as peri-operative cell salvage - c) Pharmacological agents such as anti-fibrinolytics and intravenous iron - d) Ensure that these are implemented. - To promote patient information and education on blood transfusion safety and the use of alternatives and patient consent. - To ensure that transfusion incidents and adverse events are investigated and reported to SHOT/ Serious Adverse Blood Reactions and Events (SABRE) as appropriate. - To monitor usage and wastage with reference to BSMS data and lead implementation of strategies to correct any outlying practice. - To participate actively, via the HTT and the HTC in Clinical Governance via national, regional and hospital audits. - To be prepared to act as Chair for both the HTT and HTC meetings. - To attend regional and national transfusion meetings and take part in other activities related to continuing medical education for blood transfusion. - To participate in clinical research in transfusion medicine. - To ensure a funded minimum session in the job plan dedicated to the Transfusion Lead role. - To participate actively in Continuing Professional Development.